Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Methylene Blue (this should be used as a medicated bath, buffered with other ingredients, or used in a hospital tank, not as a direct treatment in a display tank) is also very effective and has the added bonus of being a hemoglobin transfer agent for the blood just when the fish need it most.

-This is why the Medicated Wonder Shells are one of the best treatments for FW velvet.
+This is why the Medicated Wonder Shells are one of the better treatments for FW velvet.

 These medicated blocks contained buffered Copper, Acriflavin and Methylene Blue, three of the better treatments for this infestation along with malachite green.
 These blocks also add electrolytes and calcium, both essential to good healing.